 I remember my Grandma Olson would always have a little something sweet after dinner, and before going to bed.
 It usually consisted of a bowl of vanilla ice cream with this dreamy chocolate sauce.
 I was only a kid; but, I knew this was the ultimate.
 It was not from a squeeze bottle.
 She would take squares of chocolate, melt them with sugar and butter, and create what I was pretty sure what they served in heaven.

 There is an emergency stash of bittersweet chocolate in the pantry.
 This time around I didn’t have any so it was a good idea that I ran to the market for dinner.
-The evening pretty much played out like this … I poured a glass of red wine, put a some Les Nubians on (doesn’t chocolate warrant sultry music), carefully (okay, I TORE) opened the chocolate, unwrapped some butter, and started mixing heaven with a little sugar and heavy cream.
+The evening pretty much played out like this.
+I poured a glass of red wine, put some Les Nubians on (doesn’t chocolate warrant sultry music), tore open the chocolate, unwrapped some butter, and started mixing heaven with a little sugar and heavy cream.
 Fifteen minutes later, I was on the couch, filling that “missing you” void.

-And you can get as creative as you want when making this recipe.
+You can get as creative as you want when making this recipe.
 Sometimes I add a little orange peel or lemon.
 Maybe a sprinkle of smoked cherry wood salt.
 Or a shot of bourbon.
-Or just as Grandma use to make it … pure.
+Or just as Grandma used to make it … pure chocolate goodness.